skoolkid/pyskool/sphinx/source/commands.rst

 FireWaterPistol
 ---------------
-The :class:`~ai.FireWaterPistol` command is used internally to make a water pistol-carrying character (i.e. Eric) fire his water pistol (Back to Skool only).
+The :class:`~ai.FireWaterPistol` command is used internally to make a water pistol-carrying character (i.e. Eric) fire his water pistol.

 .. _flight: